How to switch from Avalara

 1. Planning your exit from Avalara

-- Review your Avalara contract and identify your cancellation window.
+- Review your Avalara contract and confirm your cancellation window.

-- Choose a cutover date that avoids active filing deadlines.
+- Choose a cutover date that avoids active filing periods.

 - Notify internal stakeholders of the transition and timeline.